Large Language Models

 Go to a conversational AI tool such as ChatGPT, Microsoft Copilot or Claude and ask the following questions:

-- Ask about a very recent event, publication, or development in your field.
-Observe how the model responds — it may admit uncertainty, speculate, give outdated information, or turn to web search capabilities.
+3. Ask about a very recent event, publication, or development in your field and observe how the model responds.
+Does it admit uncertainty, speculate, give outdated information, or turn to web search capabilities?

-- Ask the model to summarise a short paragraph you provide.
+4. Ask the model to summarise a short paragraph you provide.
+You could use the paragraph above about the attention mechanism or provide one of your own.

 Could I Build or Fine-Tune My Own LLM?